Helix Energy Solutions Group Inc (HLX) (Q1 2024) Earnings Call T

 Q: Can you clarify the expectations for the shallow water business EBITDA this year, given the revised revenue projections?

-A: Owen Kratz, CEO, explained that the initial EBITDA guidance of $30 million to $40 million was set at the time of acquisition.
-He anticipates exceeding that guidance this year.
+A: Owen Kratz, CEO of Helix Energy Solutions, confirmed that the initial guidance of $30 million to $40 million EBITDA remains valid, and he expects to exceed that figure this year.

 Q: Why is the shallow-water business considered seasonal compared to deepwater operations in the Gulf of Mexico?

-A: Owen Kratz, CEO, noted that the seasonality is primarily due to weather patterns affecting shallow waters, where diving facilities and lift boats are more susceptible to weather conditions, unlike in deeper waters.
+A: Owen Kratz explained that the seasonality is due to weather patterns affecting shallow waters, where diving facilities and lift boats are more susceptible to harsh weather conditions, unlike in deeper waters where there is more flexibility with vessel operations.

 Q: Are you observing an increase in leading-edge rates for Well Intervention globally, and specifically in the Gulf of Mexico?